raulmax319/sm64plus/README.md

 # Super Mario 64 Port Thingy

-Stuff from my earlier Super Mario 64 ABE ported to the PC port with a ton of new features.
-This README file is going to be replaced eventually with something more proper.
+Super Mario 64 Port Thingy is a fork of [sm64-port](https://github.com/sm64-port/sm64-port) that aims to add features that will fix the issues in the base game and enhance the gameplay, while keeping the vanilla feel of the game.

+These features include (but not limited to):
+- 60FPS support via interpolation.
+- More responsive controls.
+- Improved camera.
+- Additional moves for Mario.
+- Graphical improvements.
+- Game design tweaks.
+- Optional extra modes.
+- Bug fixes.

+To learn about all the options, visit the [Wiki](https://github.com/MorsGames/sm64-port/wiki).

-This repo does not include all assets necessary for compiling the game.
+This repo does **not** include all the assets necessary for compiling the game.
 A prior copy of the game is required to extract the assets.
+Binaries of the game will **not** be distributed for this very reason.

+That being said, there is an official launcher that will help you build the game and configure its settings easily.
+You can download it from the releases section.
+It is for Windows only.

+You can also build the game manually if you prefer to, or if you're not on a Windows platform.
+To do that, follow the instructions in the [Wiki](https://github.com/MorsGames/sm64-port/wiki).

 ## Building native executables